Quickstart

 <completion>Aristotle (384–322 BC) was an Ancient Greek philosopher ... </completion>

-The RAG Agent provides a more interactive and intelligent way to query your knowledge base.
+The RAG agent inside R2R provides a more interactive and intelligent way to query your knowledge base.
 It can formulate its own questions, search for information, and provide informed responses based on the retrieved context.

 Basic RAG Agent Usage